ucsd-cse230-np/web/lectures/02-haskell-basic.md

 ## EXERCISE: counting zeros

-Write a function `count0` that takes in a list of integers and returns the number of zeros in the list:
+Write a function `count0` that counts the number of zeros in a list

+  - do not use *conditionals* or *guards*!

 ```haskell
 count0 :: [Int] -> Int